-- 2. Topography map-(2' contours), highlighting slopes of 12-20% and 20%+. - 3.
+- 2. Topography (2' contours), highlighting slopes of 12-20% and 20%+. - 3.
 Location of all lots. - 4.
 Proposed stormwater ponds with discharge locations. - 5.
-Identification of areas for landscaping.

-Commented [MR27]: This list below has yet to be reconciled with the 2019 draft

-"concept plan" checklist also provided with this packet of information.

-- 6. Environmental fFeatures (all wetlands, waterways, and floodplains must be shown). - Any shoreland zoning must be indicated, including shoreland zone and shoreland setback boundaries. - 8.
+Identification of areas for landscaping. - 6.
+Environmental features (all wetlands, waterways, floodplains). - 7.
+Any shoreland zoning, including shoreland zone and shoreland setback boundaries. - 8.
 Location of existing drainage tiles with flow direction indicated. - 9.
 Density calculations. - 10.
 Open space percentage (if applicable). - 11.
-All common amenities, including proposed parks, trails, etc. - (f) If a waiver of design standards is requested, details showing the proposed deviation from the standards and the reasons therefor. - (g) The projected housing broken down into single-family and multi-family units. - (h) The multi-family dwelling units broken down into the number of units in each bedroom category on a percentage basis. - (i) A development schedule clearly indicating the time of completion for the proposed development and each phase thereof.
+All common amenities, including proposed parks, trails, etc.

+(f) If a waiver of design standards is requested, details showing the proposed deviation from the standards and the reasons therefor.
-below.

-points adapted from current Section 15.08

-Commented [MR28]: These final
+(g) The projected housing broken down into single-family and multi-family units.

+(h) The multi-family dwelling units broken down into the number of units in each bedroom category on a percentage basis.

+(i) A development schedule clearly indicating the time of completion for the proposed development and each phase thereof.